-When a host going to sends a packet to another host; it will use host routing table where to send the packet.
-If the destination host is not on the same network, as a result the packet will be forwarded to the default gateway.
+When a host sends a packet to another host; it will use host routing table where to send the packet.
+If the destination host is not on the same network, as a result, the packet is forward to the default gateway.
 When a packet arrives at the default gateway, which is generally a router.
-So the routers consult its routing table to decide where to forward this packet.
-The routing table of a router contains information about:
+So the routers consult its routing table to decide where to send this packet.
+The routing table of a router has information about:

 Directly connected routes

 These routes come from the router active interfaces.
-Routers add a directly connected route when an interface is configured with an IP address and is activated.
-Each of the router’s interfaces is connected to a different network segment.
+Routers add a directly connected route when configuring an interface with an IP address and activated.
+Each of the router’s interfaces connects to a different network segment.

 The figure identifies the directly connected networks and remote networks of router-1.
 Networks in the red rectangles are directly connected networks for router-1 and network in the blue rectangles are a remote network for router-1 and vice versa.